 How to Use Story Apps to Read Together

 Back then, every night was story night before bed, but things are different and technology is helping lift some of the load.
-Storybook apps and screen-sharing have made it possible to keep bedtime stories in our routine.
+Storybook apps and screen-sharing have made virtual visitation possible to keep bedtime stories in our routine.

 - Read out loud on video calls: Most video platforms let you share your screen or show picture books as you read.